0xymandias/gitSim/README.md

 ## Setup

 1. Clone or Place the Script
-   Save the script (for example, as contribute.py) into your desired working directory.
+   Save the script (for example, as gitSim.py) into your desired working directory.

 2. Configure Git Credentials
    Ensure your local Git configuration uses the email address registered on your GitHub account.
-For example, run: git config --global user.name "Your Name" git config --global user.email "your_email@example.com"
+For example, run:
+   `git config --global user.name "Your Name"`
+   `git config --global user.email "your_email@example.com"`

 3. Set Environment Variables
    - GITHUB_TOKEN: For example, in PowerShell, run: